-If you follow me on Instagram, you know I’m always raving about my Living Well Spending Less Planner.
-And I use it to lay out my meals along with our plans for the week every Sunday night or Monday morning!
+If you follow me on Instagram, you know I’m always raving about my planner!
+I use it to lay out my meals along with our plans for the week every Sunday night or Monday morning!
 I LOVE that the meal planning area is built in already!
 So simple!

 - Mexican aka Taco Tuesday

 Do what you can friends.
 It’s okay to keep it easy, like really easy!

 Whole wheat pasta, a jar of marinara, some grilled chicken or brown ground beef (you can also prep the meat ahead of time) is a great dinner option!
 Add a side salad and a fruit and you are done.

 Don’t overcomplicate things.